Victor-Mufasa/Phase-3-Project/README.md

 ## Conclusion

-The analysis shows that customer churn can be predicted with reasonable accuracy using state, account length and service features like total eve minutes on a call etc.
+The analysis shows that customer churn can be predicted with reasonable accuracy using state, account length and service features like total evening minutes on a call etc.

 The model enables the business to:
 - Identify the strongest driver of churning, international plan.
-- Target retention efforts more effectively
+- Target retention efforts more effectively.
-- Reduce customer acquisition costs
+- Reduce customer acquisition costs.

 However, the model is limited by the size of the dataset and the use of a single classifier.
 Future work will explore ensemble methods such as